ISC-HEI/typst-editor/server/README.md

 ## Overview

 The **TISC API** is a dedicated service that compile and convert typst document.
 It is designed to be **stateless** and **secure**, receiving all project assets (code, images, modules) via Base64 to produce professional PDF or SVG outputs instantly.
+It also include a websocket server for multi editing.